rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 1. On the left navigation bar, click **DEVICES**.
 2. Click **ADD NEW DEVICE**.
 3. The name of the device is `Turtlebot3 Navigation Simulation Device`.
 4. Provide the absolute path of the catkin workspace in the **ROS Catkin Workspace** box.
 In this case, the workspace is `/home/rapyuta/catkin_ws`.
-The absolute path of your catkin workspace may be different, which can be determined by executing command ***pwd*** at the root of the catkin workspace on the device's terminal.
+The absolute path of your catkin workspace may be different, which can be determined by executing command ***pwd*** inside the root of the catkin workspace on the device's terminal.
 5. Define the purpose of the device in the **Description** box.
 6. Click **CONTINUE**.
 7. Click **COPY** to copy the generated device token.